Therapeutic Fasting in Bavaria — Medically Guided at Tannerhof

 |---|---|

-| Arrival and relief | Light vegetable plate in the evening.
-One or more relief days at home are recommended, for example a fruit, potato, vegetable or raw-food day. |
+| Arrival day and relief | Light vegetable plate for dinner.
+One or more relief days at home are recommended. |

-| 2nd to 3rd day: transition | The body shifts noticeably; weakness, shakiness or headache may occur.
-Green tea with honey eases dips, the medical team accompanies this phase. |
+| 2nd to 3rd day | Transition; weakness, shakiness or headache may occur. |

-| Fasting days: five or more | Daily rhythm with tea, water, mild vegetable broth, fresh juice and ample fluid.
-The longer the fast, the deeper the effects. |
+| Fasting days | Daily rhythm with tea, water, mild vegetable broth, freshly pressed juice.
+The longer one fasts, the deeper the effects. |

 | Breaking the fast | Still counts as fasting time.
-It begins with the apple, raw or steamed, with very conscious chewing. |
+Begins with the apple. |

-| Rebuilding days | Gradual return to solid food and stimulants over roughly one third of the fasting time, with easily digestible vegetables, fermented foods and fibre. |
+| Rebuilding days | Gradual return to solid food and stimulants over roughly one third of the fasting time. |

 Medical guidance as Tannerhof practice